congcen57190526/sistem-presensi-mpsi/README.md

 # sistem-presensi-rpl

--clone this proj to ur htdocs
+-clone this proj to ur htdocs folders
 -import the db
 -and now this app is ready to use